 ‘Let your food be your medicine and your medicine, your food’ - Hippocrates

-Kichari – a simple dish made of rice, beans, and spices.
-It mainstay of if Indian cuisine, often referred to as “soul food” for good reason –
+Kitchari is a simple dish made of rice, beans, and spices.
+It is a mainstay of Indian cuisine, often referred to as “soul food” for good reason

-A lot of people think the word ‘organic’ is synonymous with expensive $$$.
-And it’s true, a lot of organically grown food often does cost more, which doesn’t seem fair when you’re trying to invest in your health and care
+A lot of people think the word ‘organic’ is synonymous with expensive.
+And it’s true, a lot of organically grown food often does cost more, which doesn’t seem fair when you’re trying to invest in your health and care for

 We have been following The Automatic Earth for several years now.
 We have enjoyed the privilege to organize several talks with the author, Nicole Foss, through Transition Ottawa Meet Up and hopefully more to come in the future so stay

 If you’ve always been interested in herbs, but have no idea where to start, herbal nervines (herbs that affect the nervous system) are something that most people can use.
 After all, in this crazy world who doesn’t suffer from too

 Ron makes the best damn popcorn outside of Sudbury where he surrenders that title to his mother, his popcorn mentor.